This is Probably Clickbait

 The title already summarized the article which gives no real incentive to read through the whole thing just to land into the conclusion that computer chip shortages really do hinder the electronics market.
 How about “You Won’t Be Getting that New Gadget Anytime Soon”?
 The new title now creates a curiosity gap for the viewer to potentially explore.
 Deliberately ambiguous but, it’s not an entirely false statement to make.

-Click baiting entails a big responsibility out of the content creator.
+Click baiting entails a big responsibility for the content creator.

 You want to make sure that your titles are interesting enough to invite further exploration or you can easily lose the trust of your viewers by overpromising the content that you have.
 Titles such as “This is the Greatest Life Hack!” or “You Wouldn’t Believe What Just Happened!” all sound too generic and hyperbolic.
 You are setting yourself up to disappointing your viewer if you hype up something that isn’t as grand as you made it up to be.
 This can cause a downward domino effect for your content’s interaction rates.

 P.T.
 Barnum, arguably one of the earliest to ever adopt an excessive form of a “clickbait” PR strategy wrote in his book, The Art of Money Getting, “You may advertise a spurious article and induce many people to call and buy it once, but they will denounce you as an imposter and swindler, and your business will gradually die out and leave you poor.”